 - Confirm that your estimated due date is accurate

-This is a technical article that is not necessarily written for a layperson.
-Still, it shows exactly what the ultrasound tech is looking at on those screens.
+If you don’t mind looking through a technical article that is not written for a layperson, A pictoral guide for the second trimester ultrasound is really interesting.
+It shows exactly what the ultrasound tech is looking at on those screens.
 (Because if we’re being honest, it sometimes just looks like you need to adjust the antenna on grandma’s old TV.)

-This test — done between week 24 and week 28 — is used to detect high glucose levels, as this may indicate gestational diabetes.
-You’ll be asked to drink a sugary drink that many people describe as tasting a bit like flat orange soda, though some offices have multiple flavor options.
+This test — done between week 24 and week 28 — detects high glucose levels, as this may indicate gestational diabetes.
+You’ll drink a sugary drink that many people describe as tasting a bit like flat orange soda (though some offices have multiple flavor options.)
 You’ll wait there in the office for an hour, and then they’ll take a blood sample.

 Other Screening Tests